Skip to content Skip to main navigation Report an accessibility issue

 • Office of the University Registrar

-If the chair is not an elected member of the Undergraduate Council, the chair will serve as an ex-officio member of that body.
+4. If the chair is not a member of the Undergraduate Council, the chair serves as an ex-officio member of that body.

 Voting

-All members of the committee may vote.
-A quorum consists of more than 50% of the members of the committee.
-Votes will pass if agreed on by a majority (more than 50%) of those voting.
+A quorum consists of more than 50% of the Volunteer Core Committee members.
+Votes pass if agreed on by a majority (more than 50%) of those voting.
 Members are encouraged to send a proxy if they cannot attend a meeting.

 Process for Proposing New Courses

-Faculty or departments can propose a course for inclusion in one or more Volunteer Core (General Education) categories.
+1. Faculty or departments can propose a course for inclusion in one or more Volunteer Core categories.
+All proposals must be acknowledged by the School/College Volunteer Core representative as they are responsible for implementation and assessment.

-Proposals are submitted on the appropriate form to the chair of the Volunteer Core (General Education) committee.
-The submission of the proposal will be noted in the Volunteer Core (General Education) Course Proposal Database.
+2. Proposals are submitted on the appropriate form to the Volunteer Core Committee Chair(s).
+The submission of the proposal will be noted in the Volunteer Core Course Proposal Tracking Form.

-The form will be sent to the appropriate subcommittee chair(s).
-The subcommittee(s) will review the proposal and then present their findings to the Volunteer Core (General Education) committee as a whole.
-If the proposal is approved, it is then sent to Undergraduate Council for its approval.
-The votes and decisions will be noted in the Volunteer Core (General Education) Course Proposal Database.
-The person submitting the proposal will be notified of the committee’s and undergraduate council’s decision.
+3. The form is sent to the appropriate subcommittee chair(s).
+The subcommittee(s) review the proposal and then present their findings to the Volunteer Core Committee as a whole.
+If the proposal is approved, it is then sent to the Undergraduate Council for its approval.
+The votes and decisions are noted in the Volunteer Core Course Proposal Tracking Form.
+The person submitting the proposal will be notified of the subcommittee’s and the Volunteer Core Committee’s decision.

-Each course on the Volunteer Core (General Education) list will be assessed at least once every 10 years.
-The assessment process is outlined in the General Education Course Assessment document.
+Each course on the Volunteer Core list is assessed at least once every 3 years.
+The assessment process is outlined in the Volunteer Core Course Assessment document.

-Expectations for Phasing out a Volunteer Core (General Education) Course
+Expectations for Phasing out a Volunteer Core Course

-A course that is on the Volunteer Core (General Education) list has the following expectations:
+A course that is on the Volunteer Core list has the following expectations:

-Any course that is to fulfill a Volunteer Core (General Education) requirement must be proposed to and approved by the Volunteer Core (General Education) Committee and approved by the Undergraduate Council and Faculty Senate.
+1. Any course fulfilling a Volunteer Core requirement must be proposed to, and approved by, the Volunteer Core Committee before being approved by the Undergraduate Council and Faculty Senate.

-Courses on the Volunteer Core (General Education) list in one year will be carried over to the next year’s catalog.
+2. Courses on the Volunteer Core list in one year carry over to the next year’s catalog.

-Once a course is approved for a Volunteer Core (General Education) requirement, it must continue to be taught following the approved Volunteer Core (General Education) characteristics anytime it is offered.
+3. Once a course is approved for a Volunteer Core requirement, it must continue to be taught following the approved Volunteer Core characteristics whenever it is offered.

-If a department wishes to drop the Volunteer Core (General Education) designation for a course:
+4. If a department wishes to drop the Volunteer Core designation for a course:

-• The Coordinator of Curriculum and Catalog must be informed of the intent to drop the Volunteer Core (General Education) designation by October 1.
+• The Coordinator of Curriculum and Catalog must be informed of the intent to drop the Volunteer Core designation by October 1.

-• There will be a 6-year phase out period for any course dropped from either the previous General Education or the Volunteer Core (General Education) list.
+• There is a 6-year phase out period for any course dropped from the Volunteer Core list.

-• If still offered during the 6-year phase out period, a course must be taught following the approved General Education or Volunteer Core (General Education) characteristics.
+• If still offered during the 6-year phase out period, a course must be taught following the approved Volunteer Core characteristics.

-• The department may choose not to offer a course if it does not wish to continue teaching it as a General Education of Volunteer Core (General Education) course during the 6 year phase out period.
+• The department may choose not to offer a course if it does not wish to continue teaching it as a Volunteer Core course during the 6-year phase out period.

-• The General Education or Volunteer Core (General Education) designation for a dropped course will be date- ranged in the Undergraduate Catalog (both on the General Education or Volunteer Core (General Education) list and in the course description), on the list maintained on the web, and on students’ DARS reports.
+• The Volunteer Core designation for a dropped course is date-ranged in the Undergraduate Catalog course description, on the Volunteer Core list and in the course description), on the list maintained on the web, and on students’ DARS reports.

-Courses dropped from the Undergraduate Catalog will be dropped from the General Education or Volunteer Core (General Education) list.
+5. Courses dropped from the Undergraduate Catalog are dropped from the Volunteer Core list.

-Archived courses (i.e., not listed in the UG Catalog but not dropped) will be temporarily dropped from the General Education or Volunteer Core (General Education) list but will be added back when the course is taught again.
-Once reinstated, the course must be taught following the originally approved Volunteer Core (General Education) characteristics.
+6. Archived courses (i.e., not listed in the Undergraduate Catalog, but not dropped) will be temporarily dropped from the Volunteer Core list but will be added back when the course is taught again.
+Once reinstated, the course must be taught following the originally approved Volunteer Core characteristics.

-If a course is dropped from the UG Catalog but is reinstated with a new number through an equivalency table, it would need to be resubmitted to the Volunteer Core (General Education) Committee for approval in order to retain the Volunteer Core (General Education) designation.
+7. If a course is dropped from the Undergraduate Catalog but is reinstated with a new number through an equivalency table, it would need to be resubmitted to the Volunteer Core Committee for approval in order to retain the Volunteer Core designation.

-If a department wants to change the Volunteer Core (General Education) category(ies) for a course, the old course number must be dropped and a new course must be proposed to the UG Council and to the Volunteer Core (General Education) Committee.
+8. If a department wants to change the Volunteer Core category(ies) for a course, the old course number must be dropped and a new course must be proposed to the Undergraduate Council and to the Volunteer Core Committee.

 Subcommittees